Expatriation

 4) Inability to work or conduct business.
 Another challenge to Americans abroad is getting a job or forming a business.
 One client’s employer told him he’d be fired unless he gave up US citizenship within 30 days, due to the employer’s correct perception that the client’s position as a company officer would require the client to disclose confidential information about the company to the IRS and Treasury.
 For the same reason, it’s increasingly difficult for US citizens or permanent residents to enter into business relationships with foreign persons or companies.
 They (the foreigners) simply view Uncle Sam as an uninvited and unwanted intruder into the relationship.

 5) Inability to have a normal retirement.
-Most countries offer bona-fide residents the opportunity to make tax-advantaged contributions to retirement plans; schemes similar in concept to an IRA or 401(k) in the United States.
+Most countries offer bona-fide residents the opportunity to make tax-advantaged contributions to retirement plans; schemes similar in concept to an IRA or solo 401(k) in the United States.
 But with only a few exceptions, the IRS considers the buildup in value in a non-US retirement plan to be taxable.
 That means retirees pay taxes twice on the same income; once when it’s generated within the plan (by the United States) and a second time when the income is distributed (by the country offering the plan).
 In high-tax countries like Canada, the effective tax rate in this income can exceed 70%.

 8 Reasons Why Nestmann Clients Don’t Expatriate